 Its coastline is a vision of beautiful pristine sandy beaches and blue waters, its towns are a picture perfect delight of different architectural styles ranging from baroque churches to the unique trulli of Alberobello, the food is out of this world and the welcome warm and friendly.

-Families who want a sea and sun vacation in Italy will find plenty of places to call home for a while here however, it is also easy to explore Puglia by car.
+Families who want a sea and sun vacation in Italy will find plenty of places to call home for a while here (Salento area is great to just relax!) however, it is also easy to explore Puglia by car.

 This is the best place in Italy for families who want to mix sightseeing and time at the beach